pierrotechnique/MP4L/README.md

 This code is under GNU-LGPL licence which can be read in the LICENSE file.

 This is entirely under construction for the moment so use and explore at your own risk.
-The final product will be encapsulated in the MP4L.amxd Max for Live device.
+The final product(s) will be encapsulated and distributed in a Max for Live device.

 ## Usage
-Download or clone this repository and put it in your Max package folder.
+Download or clone this repository and put it in your Max package folder, then start messing around with the different modules in a Max for Live Instrument device.
+Basic use examples coming soon…

-Open /examples/mp4l.chordgenPush.maxpat for a first look at a functional module (set up for a Push at the moment, more control options coming soon).

 ## Credits